SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Numerical experiments

 \subsubsection{Training curves}

-Figure \ref{fig: training curve} illustrates the training curve of the proposed SPO-A framework under Uniform distribution in mid-sized and large-scale networks.
-Although the training curve exhibits greater fluctuations in large-scale networks compared to mid-sized networks, both configurations converge around Epoch 250.
+Figure \ref{fig: training curve} illustrates the training and testing curves of the proposed SPO-A framework under Uniform distribution in mid-sized and large-scale networks in case A. Both the training and testing curves for the large-scale $(68\times 68)$ dataset exhibit greater fluctuations compared to those of the mid-sized $(45\times 45)$ dataset, with both configurations converging around Epoch 250.